 Additional credit card spend: With any of the four Southwest credit cards the amount of points you earn with each statement will count towards your companion pass status.
 So let’s say after you hit your $2,000 minimum spend, you put another $1,000 on the card.
-With all four of the credit card options you’ll earn 2 points per $1 spent on Southwest and Airtran purchases (as long as the flights are made directly with the two airlines, not a third-part) as well as hotel and car rental partner purchases made directly through the Rapid Rewards portal.
+With all four of the credit card options you’ll earn 2 points per $1 spent on Southwest purchases (as long as the flights are made directly with the two airlines, not a third-part) as well as hotel and car rental partner purchases made directly through the Rapid Rewards portal.
 You’ll then earn 1 point per $1 spent on all other purchases.
 So if $250 of the $1,000 spent was for a Southwest flight and the rest was on random every day spend (groceries, restaurants, gas, etc.), you’ll earn 1,250 Southwest points which will also give you 1,250 qualifying points towards the companion ticket.
 These points will hit your account a few days after your statement closes, not immediately after the purchase is made.

 Transferring hotel points to Southwest: As of right now, hotel points transferred to Southwest points count as qualifying points towards the companion ticket.
 Points transferred from Chase Ultimate Rewards DO NOT count towards the companion pass (I’ll post more on this next week on how to go a roundabout method to get them to count).